darrenks/nibbles/docs/tutorial_basics.md

 ---

-In Nibbles, each instruction only requires 4 bits (also know as half a byte - aka a nibble).
+In Nibbles, each instruction only requires 4 bits (also known as half a byte - aka a nibble).
 But it's nice to read and write in ascii (literate form), so we write code in ascii and compile it, packing 2 instructions per byte (binary form).
 In the binary form, ops are heavily overloaded by type, allowing for more than 16 possible instructions.

 Typically the literate code you write will correspond 1 ascii character to 1 nibble, so you can basically divide your code length in half.
 There are some exceptions to this (numbers, strings, etc).
 But don't worry about this for now.